Alfresco/docs-alfresco/search-enterprise/latest/admin/index.md

 * Ensure the ACS Stack with SOLR (configured as the search subsystem) is running
 * Start the Elasticsearch server
-* Configure the Alfresco Elasticsearch Connector Reindexing app to point to the database and Elasticsearch server
+* Configure the Alfresco Elasticsearch Connector Reindexing app to point to the database, the Elasticsearch server and the ActiveMQ server
 * Run the reindexing app replacing the connection details as appropriate:

 ```java